usalko/fluent/doc/md/graphql.md

 Let's go over the steps needed in order to add ordering to an existing GraphQL type.
 The code example is based on a todo-app that can be found in [ent/contrib/fluent_ql/todo](https://github.com/usalko/contrib/tree/master/ fluent_gql/internal/todo).

-### Defining order fields in ent/schema
+### Defining order fields in fluent/schema

-Ordering can be defined on any comparable field of ent by annotating it with ` fluent_gql.Annotation`.
+Ordering can be defined on any comparable field of fluent by annotating it with ` fluent_gql.Annotation`.
 Note that the given `OrderField` name must match its enum value in graphql schema.
 ```go
 func (Todo) Fields() []fluent.Field {